 An experience of the snow can never be complete without a sledge ride, which involves sliding through the snow in a wooden toboggan.
-Another thrilling activity that can be pursued here would be mountain biking where you ride your mountain bikes off the regular course and into the lesser taken routes.
+Another thrilling activity that can be pursued at Rohtang Pass would be mountain biking where you ride your mountain bikes off the regular course and into the lesser taken routes.
 It can get a bit rough, so you must take care in case you are planning on pursuing this activity.
 You can try your hand at skiing and tyre drop at the Rohtang Pass as well, where again you slide down a slope of snow whilst using the appropriate equipment.
-Gear for all of these activities is available for a reasonable rent, so do not miss out on this opportunity.
-Also, photography enthusiasts and nature lovers can never have enough of this place.
+Gear for all of these activities is available for reasonable rent, so do not miss out on this opportunity.

 This permit is for the private vehicle only, valid for a day.
 Only 60 petrol vehicles and 40 diesel vehicles are allowed entry to the pass daily.
 The vehicles aren't allowed on Tuesday, as Rohtang Pass is closed for maintenance each Tuesday.

 Documents Required (In Printed Form):